leonw774/GzipkNN-MNIST/README.md

   - PNG
   - QOI

+- Use greyscale or binary image
+  - Greyscale: original
+  - Binary: if pixel value > 0, then it become 255

 - Using kNN with $k = 2, 8, 32$

 - Concatenate two images horizontally or vertically